top of page

 Drug discovery is among the areas that scientists and global pharmaceutical companies alike are excited about, when it comes to the hope that artificial intelligence is going to be transformative.

-AI holds out the promise of not only slashing the costs of seeing a new molecule from lab to pharmacy to patients, but also helping innovators advance new, safer and sustainable processes and make the dream of personalised medicine a reality.
+AI holds out the promise of not only slashing the time and cost of developing a new molecule from lab to pharmacy to patients, but also helping innovators tap advanced genomics, proteomics and metabolomics data to make the dream of personalised medicine a reality.

-For India, a country with deep expertise in generic drug manufacturing but limited presence in drug innovation, the opportunity is considerable.
+For India, a country with deep expertise in generic drug manufacturing but limited presence in drug innovation, the opportunity that AI offers for transformation from a “volume-based” to being a “value-based” industry is considerable.
 In our own portfolio, Peptris Technologies, a Bengaluru-based startup founded in 2019, is at the frontier of this transformation.
-Our investment in them in 2023 recognised India’s potential as a centre for computational approaches to drug development.
+Our investment in them in 2023 recognised India’s potential as a centre for AI/ML approaches to drug discovery and development.

 Generative AI is expected to create $60 billion to $110 billion in annual value in the pharmaceutical value chain.
 The global market for AI in pharmaceutical applications is projected to grow from about $2 billion in 2025 to $16.5 billion by 2034, expanding at a compound annual growth rate of 27 per cent.
 Within drug discovery specifically, the market was valued at nearly $7 billion in 2025 and expected to reach $16.5 billion by 2034, advancing at a CAGR of 10.1 per cent.

-Traditionally, the median cost of R&D for a new drug was close to a $1 billion, America’s National Institutes of Health found in one study.
-And a new drug can take 10-15 years from initial discovery to final approved medicine.
-And often companies focus on diseases that offer the most potential for recovering their costs and making substantial profits, and not necessarily on those that are most in need of innovative solutions.
+Traditionally, the median cost of R&D for a new drug was close to a billion dollars, America’s National Institutes of Health found in one study.
+Another study, by the Tufts Center for the Study of Drug Development, found the “cost to develop and win marketing approval for a new drug” was about $2.6 billion.
+A new drug can take 10-15 years from initial discovery to becoming a final approved medicine.

-Peptris has developed pepAI, a computational platform designed to accelerate compound screening and molecular design.
-The system predicts how molecules will behave, identify potential drug targets, and simulate late-stage clinical failures before they occur — processes that traditionally require years of wet-lab work.
+Peptris has developed pepAI, an AIplatform designed to accelerate molecular design and identification of novel molecules.
+The algorithms predict how molecules will behave, identify potential drug-target interactions, and identify potential for late-stage clinical failures before they occur — processes that traditionally require years of wet-lab work.

 Peptris exemplifies a broader trend.
 India possesses several structural advantages for AI-driven drug discovery: a large talent pool versed in computational science, long-standing expertise in chemistry and pharmaceuticals, and lower operating costs than Western counterparts.
 Yet until recently, Indian pharmaceutical expertise has been confined largely to generic manufacture and contract research.